masonhma/masonhma.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Ph.D. candidate at the Department of Industrial and Systems Engineering of The University of Tennessee, Knoxville, working with Drs. <a href="https://www.utidealab.com/director-biography" target="_blank">Tony Shi</a> and <a href="https://mtrc.utk.edu/tony-schmitz/" target="_blank">Tony Schmitz</a>.
+I am a Ph.D. candidate at the Department of Industrial and Systems Engineering of The University of Tennessee, Knoxville (UTK), working with Drs. <a href="https://www.utidealab.com/director-biography" target="_blank">Tony Shi</a> and <a href="https://mtrc.utk.edu/tony-schmitz/" target="_blank">Tony Schmitz</a>.
 My research areas are manufacturing processes and systems innovations, with a focus on machining, additive friction stir deposition (AFSD), wire-arc additive manufacturing (WAAM), hybrid and smart manufacturing, to advance next-generation design and manufacturing.
 My approach is to conduct fundamental research in physics-based modeling, tightly coupled with careful experimental verification and validation, and strategically complemented by data analytics methods, including physics-based machine learning.
 Before my Ph.D. training, I received my BS degree in Automation Science and Engineering from Tsinghua University in 2014.
 I also received a MS degree in Management Science and Engineering from Peking University in 2017, and a MS degree in Industrial Engineering from The University of Wisconsin-Madison in 2019.

 I have published 11 reserch articles, including 9 journal papers and 2 conference preceedings.
 I have given over 10 technical presentations at various international conferences, workshops, and project meetings.
 As a Graduate Research Assistant, my resarch has been supported by <a href="https://hammer.osu.edu/" target="_blank">NSF Engineering Research Center for Hybrid Autonomous Manufacturing Moving from Evolution to Revolution (ERC-HAMMER)</a>, <a href="https://seamtn.utk.edu/" target="_blank">DoD Southeastern Advanced Machine Tools Network (SEAMTN)</a>, <a href="https://research.utk.edu/aitn/" target="_blank">AI Tennessee Initiative</a>, and <a href="https://utorii.com/gate-awards/" target="_blank">The University of Tennessee-Oak Ridge Innovation Institute (UT-ORII)</a>.